 3. Responding to the request from the Executive Council (EC) (Decision 40 (EC-70)), the Commission for Observation, Infrastructure and Information Systems (INFCOM) decided to adopt “WMO Integrated Processing and Prediction System (WIPPS)” as the new name and acronym of the future GDPFS (Recommendation 23 (INFCOM-2)) and replace S/GDPFS with WIPPS.
 The Seamless GDPFS Roadmap, presented as INFCOM-2/INF.
 6.4(1), was also associated with this decision, INFCOM proposed to rename the Seamless GDPFS Collaborative Framework with the WIPPS Collaborative Framework.

 4. The Technical Regulations (WMO-No. 49), the Manual on the Global Data-processing and Forecasting System (WMO-No. 485), the Guide on the Global Data-processing System (GDPS) (WMO-No. 305) and other WMO publications need to be amended to replace GDPFS with WIPPS as necessary to avoid the confusion of the parallel use of GDPFS and WIPPS.
-[Japan] The draft resolution adopted as the annex of Recommendation 29 (INFCOM-2) was revised accordingly.
+The draft resolution adopted as the annex of Recommendation 29 (INFCOM-2) was revised accordingly.

 5. INFCOM developed the WIPPS Roadmap till 2026 to accelerate the evolution of WIPPS.